 For each drought period, we calculated drought resistance (Rt) as the ratio of BAI during drought to the mean BAI over the five years preceding the drought [@lloret_components_2011].
 Thus, Rt<1 indicates reduced growth under drought.
 Analyses focused on testing the predictions presented in Table 1, with Rt as the response variable.
 The general statistical model for hypothesis testing was a mixed effects model (lme4 package from @R-lme4) with Rt as the response variable, tree nested within species as a random effect, and one or more independent variables as fixed effects.
 We used AICc (AICcmodavg package from @R-AICcmodavg) to assess model selection, and conditional/marginal R-squared to assess model fit.

-Models were run for all drought years combined (with year as a fixed effect) and for each drought year independently.
+Models were run for all drought years combined (with year as a fixed effect) and for each drought year individually.
 In order to determine the relative importance of the traits alone, we first tested the predictor variables independently against both height and Rt given height’s substantial influence.
-Variables were considered to have significant influence on Rt when AICc was reduced by ≥ 2 relative to the corresponding null model lacking that variable (Table 4).
+Variables were considered to have significant influence on Rt when AICc was reduced by ≥ 2 units relative to the corresponding null model lacking that variable (Table 4).

 We then determined the best full models for predicting Rt for each individual drought year and for all years combined.
-Candidate variables were selected, based on the single-variable tests, as those whose addition to a corresponding null model improved fit (at dAICc ≥ 1.0) in at least one drought (Table 4).
+Candidate variables were selected, based on the single-variable tests, as those whose addition to a corresponding null model improved fit (at dAICc ≥ 1.0) in at least one drought year (Table 4).
 We compared models with all possible combinations of candidate variables and identified the full set of models within dAICc=1 of the very top model (that with lowest AICc), henceforth referred to as “full models”.
-When a variable appeared in all top models and the sign of the coefficient was consistent across models, this was counted as support for/ rejection of the associated prediction by the full models.
+When a variable appeared in all top models and the sign of the coefficient was consistent across models, we viewed this as support for the acceptance/ rejection of the associated prediction by the full models.
 If the variable appeared in only some of the models, we considered this partial support/rejection.

+All analysis beyond basic data collection was performed using R version 3.5.3 [@R-base].
 All data, code, and results are available through the SCBI-ForestGEO organization on GitHub (https://github.com/SCBI- ForestGEO: SCBI-ForestGEO-Data and McGregor_climate-sensitivity-variation repositories), with static versions corresponding to data and analyses presented here archived in Zenodo (DOIs: 10.5281/zenodo.3604993 and [TBD], respectively).

 Results